rllynch/filament_watch/README.md

 python setup.py install
 ```

-8) Go to Settings in OctoPrint and in the API page, note the API key, enabling it if necessary.
-Launch filament_tracker with --apikey argument, supplying the API key.
+10) Go to Settings in OctoPrint and in the API page, note the API key, enabling it if necessary.
+Launch filament_watch with --apikey argument, supplying the API key.

 ```
-filament_tracker --apikey 11111111111111111111111111111111
+filament_watch --apikey 11111111111111111111111111111111
 ```